Environmental

 This is a welcome addition to the to the 1MW solar system at our Wire facility in North Carolina.
 The 1MW solar system provides over 50% of the electricity needs for the facility and reduces the CO2 emissions by at least 1,469 tons annually.
 Haynes has been investing in energy reduction projects since fiscal year 2010.
 From then on Haynes has invested more than $4 million in energy conservation programs, and as a result, our company now saves approximately $1.5 million in energy costs per year and continues to reduce our need for nonrenewable energy sources.

 As our business grows we must strive to find new ways to reduce waste, reuse materials where possible, and create sustainable practices within our company and communities.
-We have specific targets in place for reducing electricity and natural gas consumption in its energy conservation programs.
+While all of our production mills have conservation efforts in place, our Kokomo operations are ISO 50001:2018 certified.
+In its energy conservation program, the specific targets in place for reducing electricity and natural gas consumption are:

 • Target 1: Reduce electricity consumption per Throughput Pounds (TPP) by 4% vs. FY18 baseline.